syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-markdown-to-word-document-in-csharp.md

     document.Save(outputStream, FormatType.Docx);
     //Save the stream as a file in the device and invoke it for viewing.
     Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.docx", "application/msword", outputStream);
-    //Please download the helper files from the following link to save the stream as a file and open the file for viewing in Xamarin platform
+    //Please download the helper files from the following link to save the stream as a file and open the file for viewing in the Xamarin platform
     //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 }
 {% endhighlight %}
 {% endtabs %}

-The following code examples show the event handler to customize the image based on source path.
+The following code examples show the event handler to customize the image based on the source path.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}